How a Good Debt Recovery Partner Will Grow Your Business

 5. It should not cost you more

-Working with a debt collection partner should not increase your costs.
-If the debt collection partner is experienced and you utilise legislation and contractual clauses, you will be able to recover any costs from the debtor.
+Working with a debt recovery partner should not increase your costs.
+If the debt recovery partner is experienced and you utilise legislation and contractual clauses, you will be able to recover any costs from the debtor.

 6. Retain control

-If you refer your debts to a third party debt collector, it does not mean you have to lose control.
-At Lovetts, we offer clients Casemanager, an online portal that gives you an opportunity to retain control of your debts.
-Casemanager allows you to view case information, download copies of all documents sent and received by Lovetts, and manage all aspects of the legal work 24/7.
+If you refer your debts to a third party debt recovery firm, it does not mean you have to lose control.
+At Lovetts, we offer clients CaseManager, an online portal that gives you an opportunity to retain control of your debts.
+CaseManager allows you to view case information, download copies of all documents sent and received by Lovetts, and manage all aspects of the legal work 24/7.
 It allows for complete transparency together with a dashboard containing key performance indicators.

 7. Be robust